aneena-manoj/HTTP-LOAD-TESTER/README.md

-Here's the updated README with preference given to the CLI version and instructions for both the CLI and Streamlit versions, along with the additional `--qps` flag explanation:
+Here's the updated README with the embedded video for the CLI demo of the Dockerized app:

 # HTTP Load Tester